isomerpages/imda-tradetrust/_solution/Banker or Financier.md

 </p>
 <p>Trade finance activities are notoriously paper-heavy.</p>
 <p></p>
-<p>Banks and financiers can integrate physical, financial, and document chains,
+<p>Banks and alternative financiers can integrate physical, financial, and
-enabling the automation of key processes such as document validation, payments, and fund release upon meeting conditions.
+document chains, enabling the automation of key processes such as document validation, payments, and fund release upon meeting conditions.
 This can lead to faster trade transactions and reduced turnaround times for trade finance activities, especially in complex transactions involving multiple banks, insurers, and corporate customers.</p>
 <p>As TradeTrust supports interoperability of electronic trade documents
 across various platforms and systems, it provides overall convenience and cost savings for all parties in the supply chain, offering improved document